-Students who are legal residents of another state will be classified as out-of-state residents and charged the out-ofstate tuition rate unless they qualify for a tuition waiver.
+Students who are legal residents of another state will be classified as out-of-state residents and charged the out-of-state tuition rate unless they qualify for a tuition waiver.
 Students who are permanent residents of another country and apply for admission to Kishwaukee College as international students are classified as foreign students and charged the foreign student tuition rate.
-Academic Advising and educational planning services are available to students as they pursue their educational goals at Kishwaukee College.
-Students are encouraged to consult with Academic Advising to become familiar with degree programs and to understand graduation requirements for their educational program.